How to Increase Bat Speed Drills For Youth

-Usually, young players have a significant swing “strength” deficits.
-Significant increases in bat speed will happen with increases in swing strength.
-After a certain point, when strength reaches a plateau, swing “speed” training the under-load part becomes important as well.
+Young players frequently have significant swing “strength” deficits.
+Increases in swing strength will lead to substantial increases in bat speed.
+After a certain point, when strength approaches a plateau, the under-load component of swing "speed" training becomes more significant.

 The Importance of Structured Training

-One important concept of motor learning is that no matter how many times you practice and repeat the same motion you never use the muscles and joints in the exact same sequence.
-Nicholas Bernstein found that even the most well-learned skills are never performed with identical motions in joints and muscles.
-The movement may affect the same results but the means of achieving the sequence of muscle joint actions always vary.
-The ability to handle variation in muscle joint actions is a key part of hitting.
+One key notion in motor learning is that no matter how many times you practice and repeat the same move, the muscles and joints aren’t used in the exact same sequence.
+As a result, even the most well-learned skills aren’t done with the same joint and muscle actions, according to Nicholas Bernstein.

 What is the average bat speed by age?

 As you might imagine average baseball swing speed by age increases significantly as hitters mature.
 But if they do not do something to improve bat speed when they are young they may never make it onto a high school team, never mind college or the pros later.

 That said the average bat speed for 9-year-olds is 40-50 mph, which is pretty much the same average bat speed for a 10-year-old.
 The average bat speed for a 13-year-old is approximately 55-60 mph, while the average bat speed for 15-year-olds is 60-70 mph.
 Once you make the jump to college and the pros the minimum average speed is around 65-70 with an upper bat speed limit in the mid-80s for most players, with a few venturing into the low 90s.

 Earlier we touched on the need for things like resistance training, resistance tubing, push-ups, medicine balls, sprint and direction reversal drills and such.
 Let’s take a closer look at those now.